 ADHD freeze may be mistaken for procrastination, but the two are quite different.

-Simply put, procrastination is putting off tasks until a later time, yet, still completing them.
+Simply put, procrastination is when you put off a task until a later time but still complete it.
 However, ADHD paralysis is putting off tasks altogether and feeling frozen in your life.

 ADHD Paralysis vs Depression

 ADHD freeze may also feel like (or potentially lead to) depression.
-The simple reason for this is because you’re not completing larger goals you have.
+The simple reason for this is that you’re not completing larger goals.
 By taking our tips to overcome ADHD paralysis, you’re less likely to experience depression.

 What Causes ADHD Paralysis?

-In order to experience ADHD freeze, you must also struggle with ADHD.
-As of this time, researchers aren’t 100% sure what causes ADHD, but believe it has to do with genetics, brain injury and exposure to environmental risks. ⁴ ⁵
+To experience ADHD freeze, you must also struggle with ADHD.
+As of this time, researchers aren’t 100% sure what causes ADHD but believe it has to do with genetics, brain injury, and exposure to environmental risks. ⁴ ⁵

-However, the cause of ADHD paralysis specifically varies from person to person, namely depending on the type of paralysis they’re experiencing.
+However, the cause of ADHD paralysis specifically varies from person to person, namely depending on the type of paralysis they experience.

 For example, one who struggles with task paralysis will only experience ADHD freeze when given an overwhelming job.
-Whereas someone with choice paralysis will feel this way upon having to make a critical decision.
+On the other hand, someone with choice paralysis will feel this way upon making a critical decision.

 Why do I have task paralysis?